-Home » Chiefs » United States » Arizona » Buckeye » Jake Rhodes
+Home » Chiefs » United States » Arizona » Buckeye » Jake Rhoades

 About the Chief

-Jake Rhodes is a Fire Chief whose career has taken him through several departments across the United States.
+Jake Rhoades is a Fire Chief whose career has taken him through several departments across the United States.

 Fire Chief